Texas

 Legal Requirements

-To ensure compliance, the notice must be served in accordance with Title 8 of the Texas Property Code.
+To ensure it is legally valid, the notice must be served in accordance with Title 8 of the Texas Property Code.
 Adhering to these legal guidelines is essential to properly terminate the tenancy and avoid potential disputes.

 Notification Details